Impact of Interacting Dark Energy on the Growth of Matter Density Perturbations: Observational Constraints from DESI and Multi-Probe Data: Background evolution

 \section{Background evolution}

-In a spatially flat Friedmann-Lema$\hat{\rm{\i}}$tre-Robertson-Walker universe, we consider a $w$CDM dark energy model, in which cold dark matter and dark energy interact with each other.
-The background equation of motion can be written as and
+In a spatially flat Friedmann-Lema$\hat{\rm{\i}}$tre-Robertson-Walker universe, we consider interacting dark energy models where cold dark matter and dark energy interact with each other.
+To accurately compute the background evolution at high redshifts (which is crucial for CMB data), we explicitly include the radiation component.
+The background equations of motion are given by